IgorMedved/tetrisSolver/README.md

 # tetrisSolver
-Finally the resolver is ready!
-It works great and can actually beat the game unlike me as my reflexes are not fast enough to play on faster levels
+Finally the solver is ready!
+It works great and can actually beat the game unlike me as my reflexes are not fast enough to play on faster levels.
+Here is a little demo

 ![ScreenShot](/screenShots/smallDemo.gif)